jterrier84/master/docs/stake-pool-guides/m1-native-macos-11-build/finishing-up.md

 ##############################################################
 nano ~/pi-pool/scripts/env

+# Change the shebang line to this so we use the new shell:
+#!/usr/bin/env bash

 # Replace all sha256sum instances with sha3sum

 # Comment out the following 3 lines for this gdate block: